illinois-stat528/stat528sp24/README.md

 | 833 | 866 | B |
 | 800 | 832 | B-|

-and so on
+and so on.
+A grade of A+ will be granted to students who earn 980 points.

+#### Attendance

+Attendance will be recorded in STAT 528 and your attendance will count towards your final grade.
+There will be 50 points allocated towards attendance.
+As currently stated, STAT 528 will meet 27 times.
+Each class will be worth 2 attendance points.
+This leaves you with 2 free absences that will not count against you.
+Additional absences can be granted provided the course instructor approves them.
+Requests for additional absences must be made at least 48 hours before the absence date.

+Each student will sign their name and netid on a sign-in sheet provided by the course instruction to verify their attendance.
+This sign-in sheet must be signed within 15 minutes of class starting.
+Students who are late by more than 15 minutes will be considered absent.
+Students who leave class early will be counted as absent unless the early absence is excused.
+An absence may be given to students who do not participate in discussions in a manner deemed satisfactory by your instructor.

 #### Homework

+Homework will be worth 100 points unless otherwise noted.
 There are 7 assignments total and **your lowest assignment score will be dropped**.
 When completing the assignment, read it carefully, and follow the directions.
 For each homework assignment, you will submit two files - .Rmd and .html (or .pdf) - saving your files with your name and homework assignment number. **The homework naming convention is netid_HW#**.
 For a student with netid *abc123* that is submitting HW4 files, their files would be saved as *abc123_HW4.Rmd* and *abc123_HW4.html* (or *abc123_HW4.pdf*). **Failure to adopt this homework naming convention will result in point deductions and headaches.**  Make sure your homework is neat, readable, and reproducible containing only relevant derivations, code, results, and explanations.
 You are expected to work on your homework individually since you are graded as an individual. **Questions about the grading should be directed to the TA**.

 Homework should be stored in a HW# directory in your GitHub repo that is a sub directory of a homework directory in your GitHub repo.
 For example, your fourth homework assignment should be saved in the directory